Search: 5348 results

 What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?

-Now concerning what you wrote to me: It is good for a man not to touch a woman.
+Now about what you asked: "Is it advisable for a man not to marry?"

 But what I have just said is by way of concession, not command.